FBoyles/3dsig/README.md

 ```
 7. Open either of the .ipnb notedbooks.

+__Full instructions:__

 _1. Download materials:_

-Direct download of all materials required can be found at http://www.stats.ox.ac.uk/~imrie/ismb_2018.zip
+Direct download of a zip containing all materials required (incl. data) can be found at http://www.stats.ox.ac.uk/~imrie/ismb_2018.zip
 Alternatively, clone this repo, and download the data separately at https://www.stats.ox.ac.uk/~imrie/data.zip

 _2. Install and update conda:_